Hamm01/testing-reactPRoject/README.md

-## PRoject testing for React Files
+## Project Testing for React Files

 working on similar files for some tesitng knowledge